-Activity Person(s) Responsible Timeline Resources Required Staff Development Utilizing before school tutoring more efficiently Administration, Department Chairs, and Teachers August 2019-May 2020 Schedule and assign teachers by grade level/subject area for tutoring Utilize advisory academic assistance days Administration, Department Chairs, and Teachers August 2019-May 2020 Schedule and assign teachers by grade level/subject area for tutoring Create academic focus classes that targets students who are in the approaching proficiency range on the state approved assessment Administrators, Department Chairs, and Teachers August 2019-May 2020 Release time, Assessment Data Analyze available data and identify students at risk.
-Ongoing staff development to respond to the needs within the building Differentiate focus in advanced and bridged classes Administration, Department Chairs, Teachers August 2019-May 2020 Assessment Data Students cannot be in advanced classes if they score "below proficiency" on state approved assessments in that subject Guidance and Administration August 2019-May 2020 Assessment Data Teacher input on student grouping when scheduling classes Guidance, Administration, Teachers August 2019-May 2020 Assessment Data and review of records Cap collaborative classes at 25 students Guidance and Administration August 2019-May 2020 Clark Facilities, Assessment Data, and Staff Availability Better utilize Clark facilities (media center, football field, track, labs, gym, etc.) Guidance, Administration, Teachers August 2019-May 2020 Clark Facilities
+Activity Utilizing tutoring more efficiently Administration, Department Chairs, and Teachers August 2020-May 2021 Schedule and assign teachers by grade level/subject area for tutoring

+1 Utilize advisory academic assistance days Administration, Department Chairs, and Teachers August 2020-May 2021 Schedule and assign teachers by grade level/subject area for tutoring Create academic focus classes that targets students who are in the approaching proficiency range on the state approved assessment Administrators, Department Chairs, and Teachers August 2020-May 2021 Release time, Assessment Data Analyze available data and identify students at risk.
+Ongoing staff development to respond to the needs within the building Differentiate focus in advanced and co-lab classes Administration, Department Chairs, Teachers August 2020-May 2021 Assessment Data Students cannot be in advanced classes if they score "below proficiency" on state approved assessments in that subject Guidance and Administration August 2020-May 2021 Assessment Data Teacher input on student grouping when scheduling classes Guidance, Administration, Teachers August 2020-May 2021 Assessment Data and review of records Cap collaborative classes at 25 students Guidance and Administration August 2020-May 2021 Clark Facilities, Assessment Data, and Staff Availability Increase utilization of Clark facilities (media center, football field, track, labs, gym, etc.) Guidance, Administration, Teachers August 2020-May 2021 Clark Facilities agrees that we have an ongoing obligation to increase tolerance among subgroups.
+Cultural awareness training for both staff and students is important.
+Currently, we have several programs focusing on disability awareness.
+Students with special needs participate in extracurricular activities with peer support.
+Our goal is to focus on more culturally diverse activities.
+We have purchased books with diverse characters for the library.
+The Language Arts Department is focusing on purchasing novels with culturally diverse main characters for classroom libraries.
+We are planning multiple staff book club readings with the goal being to enlighten ourselves to the culture of various groups.